Currently set to Index

 Social distancing has been prioritized to help limit the spread of COVID, so robots have helped to limit human-to-human contact by delivering food.

 The robots can bring food to patients in hospitals or residential homes.
-If a signature is needed, the robot can gather that as well.
+If a signature is needed, the robot can also gather it.

 It’s also important to minimize exposure as people return to restaurants.
 Robotic deliveries are completed by drones and robots with tracks for locomotion.